LL.M. in International Law - Admission

-For candidates seeking the LL.M. in International Law with an emphasis in Advocacy, Environmental Law or International Business, please also submit a statement of no more than 1,200 words to accompany the application (in addition to the Personal Statement).
+For candidates seeking the LL.M. in International Law with an emphasis in Environmental Law or International Business, please also submit a statement of no more than 1,200 words to accompany the application (in addition to the Personal Statement).

 Please assign a minimum of two letters of recommendation; a maximum of three letters will be accepted.
 Please use the Letter of Recommendation and Evaluation Service provided by the Law School Admission Council (LSAC.org) or have the recommenders send the letters directly to Stetson Law.
 Academic references are encouraged; however, we recognize that many students have difficulty obtaining academic references and will not penalize candidates if one cannot be obtained.